 Starting Arts provides schools with professional theatre productions with several options for show titles, age of participants, and fees.
 Please see the detailed information below.
-After reading the information below, please fill out the Production Request Form (2018-2019 season is full, request form for 2019-2020 will be available at the end of August 2018) to be contacted by our Artistic Director.
+After reading the information below, please email the contact listed at the bottom for a Production Request Form.

 Suggested Show Titles: Jr. versions of these titles

 Alice in Wonderland, Annie, School House Rock, Peter Pan, Lion King, Guys and Dolls, Bye Bye Birdie, and more

 Venue: School Site or Local Theater

 Any combination of grades depending on the site needs – K-12.
 Note: 3rd through 5th is the most typical.
 We discourage including Kindergarten and 1st grade students.

 Production: Musical or Play (non-musical)